-Fire Exploring is one of the career-oriented programs offered by Learning for Life, a branch of the Boy Scouts of America.
-The program is divided into numbered local groups called “Posts” which are sponsored and organized by a local fire department.
+Fire Exploring is a program divided into numbered local groups called “Posts” which are sponsored and organized by a local fire department.

-The Fire Service Explorer Post does not train Explorers to a level of certification, but does offer correct methodology for tasks that the Explorer may encounter upon official entry into the fire service.
-There are strict guidelines and regulations that must be followed for the Explorer’s safety as outlined by Learning For Life and the Boy Scouts of America.
+Fire Service Explorer Posts do not train Explorers to a level of certification, but offer correct methodology for tasks that the Explorer may encounter upon official entry into the fire service.
+There are strict guidelines and regulations that must be followed for the Explorer’s safety.

-Future Firefighters and the Fire Explorers Booster Committee was founded by Roland Dykes.
+Future Firefighters and the Fire Explorers Booster Committee were both founded by Roland Dykes.

 Roland Dykes is a retired, 31-year veteran firefighter with a passion for helping others.